GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 # Neural Networks

 Here's my understanding of how (deep) neural nets work.
 Say we have a neural network that has been trained to classify images of a fixed size.
-That is, given am image of $$n \times m$$ pixels, it assigns it to a class like "dog" or "pillow".
+That is, given an image of $$n \times m$$ pixels, it assigns it to a class like "dog" or "pillow".
 The network consists of a bunch of layers of nodes as shown below.
-On the very left, we have an input layer of have $$3nm$$ input nodes: one for each color channel (RGB) of each pixel in the image.
-In the middle, we have a bunch of "hidden layers," and then on the right we have an output layer that contains one node for each of the network's classification options.
+On the very left, we have an input layer of $$3nm$$ input nodes: one for each color channel (RGB) of each pixel in the image.
+In the middle, we have a bunch of "hidden layers," and then on the right, we have an output layer that contains one node for each of the network's classification options.

 <div style="text-align:center;font-size:14px">
 <img src="/assets/adversarial-perturbations/neural_net.png" width="80%"> <br>